Kong/docs.konghq.com/app/docs/0.8.x/plugin-development/plugin-configuration.md

 The configuration consists of a Lua table in Kong that we call a **schema**.
 It contains key/value properties that the user will set when enabling the plugin through the [Admin API].
 Kong provides you with a way of validating the user's configuration for your plugin.

-Your plugin's configuration is being verified against your schema when:

-- A user makes a request to the [Admin API] to enable the plugin on one of his APIs (`POST` or `PUT`).
-- A user makes a request to the [Admin API] to update a plugin on one of his APIs or Consumers (`PATCH` or `PUT`).
+Your plugin's configuration is being verified against your schema when a user issues a request to the [Admin API] to enable or update a plugin on a given API and/or Consumer.

 For example, a user performs the following request: